bright/new-www/content/our-areas/bluetooth-development.md

 ---
 ## what is Bluetooth and why you might need it?

 Thanks to Bluetooth **different devices communicate and exchange information over a short distance**.
 One of the most common Bluetooth devices might be headphones.
 Although, nowadays the technology is used on a much bigger scale.
-Thanks to Bluetooth (especially its modern version called **Bluetooth Low Energy**) and tech like **iBeacon** we can build a high quality network of devices while consuming less device operation power.
+Thanks to Bluetooth (especially its modern version called **Bluetooth Low Energy**) and tech like **iBeacon** we can build a high-quality network of devices while consuming less device operation power.

 If you want to develop software products that communicate with hardware, Bluetooth will probably be a must.